yudiz-ritikapatel/bannerslider-extension/README.md

 The Banner Slider Extension provides store owners with the incredible capability to upload an unlimited number of banners effortlessly.This versatile tool offers support for a wide range of image formats, such as .jpg, .jpeg, .gif,.mp4 and .png, ensuring flexibility in your design choices.

 Furthermore, this extension takes it a step further by enabling you to upload videos, including .mp4 and .gif files, providing an engaging multimedia experience for your website visitors.
-You can also seamlessly integrate YouTube links into your content.
+You can also seamlessly integrate External links into your content.
 This comprehensive feature set allows you to create captivating and interactive banner sliders that enhance your website's appeal and engagement.

 ### Optional animation effects to show Slider